 Australian Palestine Advocacy Network (APAN) recognises that we live and work on unceded Aboriginal lands.
 We acknowledge Elders past, present and emerging and their role as custodians of these lands.
 We acknowledge the dispossession and ongoing harm done to Aboriginal peoples by colonisation and we are inspired by their fight for recognition, rights, culture and self-determination.
-We pledge to support their work for justice, as we work for justice for Palestinian people.
+We pledge to support their work

 To find out more about APAN, you can browse our recent reports.

 Become an APAN member